-Jeff Joyner enters his eighth year at Long Beach State, and his third as the 49ers' associate head coach.
+Jeff Joyner enters his eighth year at Long Beach State, and his third as the associate head coach.

-In Joyner's seven years with the program, LBSU has claimed two Big West regular season championships and two Big West Tournament titles.
-He has also been a part of all four of Long Beach State's NCAA Tournament appearances.
+In Joyner's seven years with the program, The Beach has claimed two Big West regular season championships and two Big West Tournament titles.
+He has also been a part of all four of LBSU's NCAA Tournament teams.

-In 2012, Joyner's first year as an associate head coach, the 49ers earned their third-straight NCAA Tournament berth.
-The Beach, which posted a 12-8-0 overall record, received an at-large selection after finishing fifth in the Big West.
+In 2012, Joyner's first year as an associate head coach, Long Beach State earned its third-straight NCAA Tournament berth.
+LBSU, which went 12-8-0 overall, received an at-large selection after finishing fifth in the Big West.